By Staff

 Westchester County Executive

-In the race for Westchester County Executive, incumbent Ken Jenkins (Democrat) prevailed with 66% of the vote over Christine Sculti (Republican).
-Here is the vote tally.
+In the race for Westchester County Executive, the unofficial results indicate that incumbent Ken Jenkins (Democrat) has prevailed.
+He currently has 68% of the vote versus Christine Sculti (Republican) who has 32%.
+Here is the vote tally as of November 19 at 2:15pm.

 Westchester County Board of Legislators